uipath-certification/uipath-certification.github.io/_posts/2021-03-29-uipath-certification-logo.md

 Violating these rules can result in your privledges to use the UiPath Certification logo or the UiPath Certified badge being revoked.

 Use the UiPath logo respectfully and in lines with the usage guidelines and you shouldn't run into any problems.

+Oh, and one last piece of advice.
+If you are committed to getting a good paying job in the RPA industry, make sure you’re certified.
+Employers won't even look at your resume if you're not.

 <hr/>